DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 The following steps work for both local and HPC installations.

-**IMPORTANT**: The MCP server setup works only in the `mdo_agent_work/results` folder.

 First, open VSCode.
 For HPC installation, you need to use Remote SSH to connect to the HPC.
 No need to do such for local installation.

 Then, in VSCode, click the "Explorer" icon from the left bar (see Fig. below).
 From there, you can select "Open Folder" and open the `mdo_agent_work` folder as your working directory.

 Next, click the "Toggle Panel" button in the top right corner to open a terminal (see Fig. 1 below).

 In the terminal, navigate to the `mdo_agent_work/results` folder.
-If you use the HPC or Native mode, you need to load the DAFoam environment.
+If you use the HPC or Native mode, you **MUST load the DAFoam environment**.
 No need to do such for the Docker mode.

 **IMPORTANT**: Open the `mdo_agent_work` folder in Explorer, then use the terminal to navigate to `mdo_agent_work/results` before starting the LLM CLI.
 This is intentional to avoid conflicts with VSCode LLM extensions.
+You must start the LLM in the `mdo_agent_work/results` folder.
+But the name of the `results` folder can be arbitrary.
+If you need to run multiple cases, you can make copies of the `results` folder inside `mdo_agent_work`, e.g., `mdo_agent_work/results1` and `mdo_agent_work/result2`.

 Then, launch your LLM client in full-permission mode to avoid interruptions.
 Choose **ONLY ONE** of the following, depending on which LLM client you are using.